TableCheck-Labs/interview-docs/README.md

 ### What this test is NOT about

 THIS IS NOT A LEETCODE TEST.
-We will **not** ask you to do dumb stuff like invert a binary tree.
+We will **not** ask you to do dumb stuff like invert a binary tree or make you figure out the time complexity of some random algorithm.

 This is not a dumb brainteaser test.
 We won't ask questions like "if you made a stack of tacos that reached the moon how much would the combined amount of lettuce in all the tacos weigh?"
 You're interviewing for a software engineering position not a biz analyst, PM, consultant, CEO, televangelist, neo-pagan divination prophet, or data scientist role.